-We celebrated small businesses in the newest issue of the Goodnewspaper — and we're sharing a few favorite good news stories from this issue online today.
+We celebrated small businesses in a recent issue of the Goodnewspaper — and we're sharing a few favorite good news stories from this issue online today.

 Running a small business isn't easy.
 Our culture rewards big, winner-take-all businesses.

 But small businesses are valuable.
 By their nature, they have a focus deeper than just profit.
 And, as you'll read in these stories — and the many more stories like it in The Small Business Edition of the Goodnewspaper — small businesses have been proven to be more generous than large businesses.

 Before we get into this issue's good news stories, we think it might be valuable to share some context on just how many small businesses there are in the United States.